 It is the policy of Asbury University to comply with students' rights to privacy and access regarding their educational records as provided in the Family Educational Rights and Privacy Act of 1974 (FERPA), commonly known as the Buckley Amendment.
 A complete statement of the official University policy is available in the Registrar's Office.

-As required by the Student Right-to-Know Act (101-542), Asbury University hereby reports that the graduation rate for the cohort of first-time (new), full-time freshmen who entered in the Fall 1998 cohort is 69.7%; the graduation rate for the Fall 1999 cohort is 69.3%; the graduation rate for the Fall 2000 cohort is 66.4%; the graduation rate for the Fall 2001 cohort is 64.0%; the graduation rate for the Fall 2002 cohort is 71.2%; the graduation rate for the Fall 2003 cohort is 65.1%; the graduation rate for the Fall 2004 cohort is 62.9%; the graduation rate for the Fall 2005 cohort is 70.3%; and the average for these eight cohorts is 67.4%.
-This represents the number of students in the cohort who earned a degree within six years of matriculation.
+As required by the Student Right-to-Know Act (101-542), Asbury University hereby reports that the graduation rate for the cohort of first-time (new), full-time freshmen who entered in the graduation rate for the Fall 1999 cohort is 69.3%; the graduation rate for the Fall 2000 cohort is 66.4%; the graduation rate for the Fall 2001 cohort is 64.0%; the graduation rate for the Fall 2002 cohort is 71.2%; the graduation rate for the Fall 2003 cohort is 65.1%; the graduation rate for the Fall 2004 cohort is 62.9%; the graduation rate for the Fall 2005 cohort is 70.3%; the graduation rate for the Fall 2006 cohort is 75.7%; and the average for these eight cohorts is 68.1%.
+This represents the number of students in the cohort who earned a degree within six years of freshmen matriculation.
 Questions regarding these statistics should be addressed to the registrar.

 In compliance with the Equity in Athletics Disclosure Act (1994), Asbury University completes the Report on Athletic Program Participation Rates and Financial Support Data (34 CFR 668.47).
 Copies of this report may be requested from the Director of Athletics, Asbury University.